NLnetLabs/krill/CONTRIBUTING.md

 ### Join the Community

-We invite you to join the [RPKI mailing list](https://lists.nlnetlabs.nl/mailman/listinfo/rpki) and/or [Discord server](https://discord.gg/8dvKB5Ykhy).
+We invite you to join the [RPKI community](https://community.nlnetlabs.nl) and/or [Discord server](https://discord.gg/8dvKB5Ykhy).
 Please don't open a GitHub issue for a question.
 Instead, follow the discussion on the mailing list and Discord and ask questions there before you start sending patches.
 We prefer public discussions over private ones, so everyone in the community can participate and learn.

 ### License and copyright